goharbor/harbor/docs/user_guide.md

 ![browse project](img/remove_update_member.png)

 ##Replicating images
-If you are a system administrator, you can replicate images to a remote registry.
+If you are a system administrator, you can replicate images to a remote registry, which is called destination in Harbor.
+Only Harbor instance is supported as a destination for now.
+Click "Add New Policy" on the "Replication" tab, fill the necessary fields and click "OK", a policy for this project will be created.
+If  "Enable" is chosen, the project will be replicated to the remote immediately, and when a new repository is pushed to this project or an existing repository is deleted from this project, the same operation will also be replicated to the destination.
+You can enable or disable a policy in the policy list view, and only the policies which are disbled can be edited.
+Click a policy, jobs which belong to this policy will be listed.
+A job represents the progress which will replicate a repository of one project to the remote.

 ##Searching projects and repositories
 Entering a keyword in the search field at the top lists all matching projects and repos.
 The search result includes public repos and private repos you have access privilege to.